Ready to move: The first steps for successful relocation

 Published April 23, 2024

-This tax advantage, part of the Dutch tax system, allows up to 30% of the employment income to be paid out tax-free.
-For those planning to relocate, the 30% facility - which is also known as the ‘30% Tax Ruling’ - can significantly influence their financial decisions.
+Living in the Netherlands can come with a higher cost of living.
+To help offset these costs, your employer may offer you a tax-free benefit known as the 30% Tax Ruling.
+This tax advantage, part of the Dutch tax system, allows up to 30% of your employment income to be paid out tax-free.
+It can significantly influence financial decisions for those relocating to the Netherlands.
 This article will guide you through what the ruling entails, who is eligible, and how to apply.

 Additionally, the individual must have lived at least 150 kilometres away from the Dutch border for at least 17 of the 24 months prior to the start of employment in the Netherlands.

-To qualify for the 30% Taxation ruling as an entrepreneur in the Netherlands, individuals have two main options for their business structure: a sole proprietorship or a limited liability company (B.V.).
+Entrepreneurs who want to qualify for the 30% ruling in the Netherlands have two options for their business structure:

-Sole Proprietorship: Operates with simplicity but is subject to higher annual taxes on all profits.
-Eligible for tax benefits like the small companies discount and the self-employed tax deduction.
+● Sole Proprietorship: Operates with simplicity but is subject to higher annual taxes on profits.
+Entrepreneurs may still qualify for tax benefits like the small companies discount and self-employed tax deduction.

-Limited Liability Company (B.V.): Offers greater tax advantages, including potential eligibility for the 30% ruling, but entails additional obligations such as monthly payroll and quarterly VAT filings.
-Shareholders must receive a minimum salary to benefit fully from the ruling.
+● Limited Liability Company (B.V.): Provides greater tax advantages, including eligibility for the 30% ruling, but entails additional obligations such as payroll and quarterly VAT filings.
+Shareholders must also meet a minimum salary requirement to fully benefit from the ruling.

 Navigating the application process and meeting eligibility criteria can be complex, demanding thorough preparation and expert guidance.
 Consulting with a tax advisor or immigration specialist can provide clarity on any inquiries and ensure all requirements are met prior to submitting the application.
 In the case of the latter, RSH | Relocation and Immigration Services offers tailored Taxation support.